 While concentrating on getting out of debt, don’t stop your emergency fund buildup:

-– Aim for 3-6 Months: Work your way up to save 3-6 months of living expenses in readily accessible savings account.
+– Aim for 3-6 Months: Work your way up to save 3-6 months of living expenses in a readily accessible savings account.

 9. Get Professional Advice